ponty/StripboardProto/README.rst

 Features:
  - designed for hobby projects
+ - stripboard_ based
+ - no drilling
+ - no etching
  - modular
  - the bus consists of 8 bit ports
  - passive backplane_ holds the modules